 Dwarf and Tauren have the same DPS Racial, so their nearly equivalent status is expected.
 However, just behind you find Human, Mechagnome, and Void Elf all within 73 DPS of each other, which is the Margin of Error on the right- hand side.
 Therefore, for all intents and purposes, these Races can be considered equal DPS!

 How To Sim Fixed Fight Lengths on Raidbots

 As we explained earlier, whenever you set a Fight Length in Raidbots, it is not actually the exact fight length that the sim will run, because simulations have a 20% fight length variation by default.
 A 5-minute sim will thus be a collection of sims that are 4-6 minutes long, with the average sim being 5 minutes long.

 This can be inconvenient if you know exactly how long a fight is going to be, particularly if you are trying to do Target Dummy practice.
 Below, we will show you how to sim a specific fight length, with no variation.

 How To Remove Fight Length Variation from Raidbots/SimulationCraft

 Above or below your sim profile in the Advanced section, enter the following:

-- # Set XXX to your desired fight length in seconds.
+- # Set XXX to your desired average fight length in seconds.
 For example, 300 would be 5 minutes.

 How To Practice Your Rotation with Raidbots